 Provides supervision and evaluation of a student in a ministry setting, focused particularly on ministerial skills, consistency of theological doctrine, and the personhood of the minister.
+For Christian Ministries majors only.
 Prerequisite: Senior standing.
 Fall.

 RL 4006 Supervised Hospital Ministry